 As a result of recent guidance, we have made some important changes to our service provision:

-We will be temporarily scaling back or suspending some of our services.
+We have temporarily scaled back and suspended some of our services.

-We will be making some small changes to the way we deliver meals.
+We have made some small changes to the way we deliver meals.

 This is to ensure we continue to follow the latest government advice to protect both clients and staff.
-This may mean that current clients or their next-of-kin will receive a call from us to discuss potential adjustments to how we deliver meals, welfare checks, and medication prompts.
+We are continuing to work closely with current clients or their next of kin to establish the safest way to deliver meals, welfare checks, and medication prompts.

 We are continuing to minimise any risk of infection through preventative measures in line with national guidance and regular communication to all staff.

 All team members are required to report to us and to self-isolate if they develop any coronavirus-related symptoms (new persistent cough, fever, sudden loss of smell and taste).
 We are taking extra precautions.
 Our Community Team members are wearing face masks for all delivers, we will also be using special personal protective equipment (PPE) for clients who cannot receive doorstep meal deliveries.

 We have recruited volunteers to help us continue to deliver our vital services.

 These volunteers are being thoroughly risk assessed to ensure that they can safely deliver services to our vulnerable clients.
 They will be wearing HILS identity badges and will have letters to prove that they are acting on our behalf, clients should have received letters informing them of this.

 If you are at all concerned, please call us on 0330 2000 103.